Is popular women’s health content written for today’s modern woman… or Barbie?

 If we weren’t sufficiently engaged by the pink, sprinkles and phallic fruit in women’s health content, don’t worry.
 The editors will capture our flighty feminine attention with a hyper-emotive headline.

-As in the email digest from Women’s Health (in stark contrast to the Men’s Health version).
+Take the daily email digest from a popular women’s health magazine, in contrast to its version for guys.
 When I subscribed to both last fall, I watched in awe as the daily pair came in, one on top of the other:

 M: 7 Weird Brain Tricks That Make You Smarter

 W: The WORST Time to Break Your Diet

 Yes, for a solid two months, the women’s emails OMFG’d into my inbox…

 9 NEW Ways to Tone Up With Dumbbells

 BIG NEWS About Male Birth Control